-Dedicated Senior SDET with software experience spanning manual and automated testing, development, business process improvement and release engineering.
+Dedicated Senior SDET with software experience spanning manual and automated testing, development, business process improvement and DevOps engineering.
 Guides teams in best practices and goals for automating repeatable processes and increasing efficiency of manual processes.
 With a mind for easing pain points on development teams, this engineer takes advantage of current technology including Azure Boards, Azure Pipelines, Test Plans and Azure VMs to helping teams maximize productivity.

 Blogs by Mike